-M. GRADUATION REQUIREMENTS - The number of units students must earn to be eligible for high school graduation is to be earned from the following categories.
-Jonesboro Public Schools requires a minimum of 23 units for Jonesboro High School graduation for students participating in either the Smart Core or Core curriculum.
-There are some distinctions made between Smart Core units and Graduation units.
-Not all units earned toward graduation necessarily apply to Smart Core requirements.
-The provisions of a student's Individualized Education Plan (IEP) serve as his/her graduation plan.
+J. GRADUATION REQUIREMENTS - The number of units students must earn to be eligible for high school graduation is to be earned from the following categories.
+Jonesboro Public Schools requires a minimum of 23 units for Jonesboro High School graduation.

-Note: A minimum of 22 units are required for graduation for students participating in either the Smart Core or Core curriculum by the Division of Elementary and Secondary Education (DESE).
+Note: A minimum of 22 units are required for graduation by the Division of Elementary and Secondary Education (DESE).
 In addition to the 22 units required for graduation by DESE, Jonesboro Public Schools requires an additional one (1) unit to graduate for a total of 23 units.
 The additional required unit may be taken from electives offered by the District.